shikhagitte/ExpiringLink/README.md

 # ExpiringLink

-Objective: Create a expiring link.
-User gives name as input and
+*Step 1: User gives name as input and clicks on get details button*

+*Step 2: A link appears when the user clicks on the button.
+Link has expiry of 5 min.
+If the link is clicked within 5min it should the details like Name and Salary.*

+*Step 3: If the link is clicked after 5min it should display "Link Expired".*

 Developed using NetBeans 8.2